jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2w-article-4.md

 7. Domaine
 8. The farm of tobacco

-The last five are under farm in most of the provinces.
-The first three are administered everywhere directly by the government.
+The last 5 are under farm in most of the provinces.

+The first 3 are administered everywhere directly by the government.
 They bring more into the treasury than the last five sources.
 Those five are much more wasteful and expensive to administer.

 {{< s v="222">}} France's present finances need three very obvious reforms.